McDonnell Douglas F-15 Eagle: Focus on air superiority

 Four companies submitted proposals, with the Air Force eliminating General Dynamics and awarding contracts to Fairchild Republic, North American Rockwell, and McDonnell Douglas for the definition phase in December 1968.
 The companies submitted technical proposals by June 1969.
-The Air Force announced the selection of McDonnell Douglas on 23 December 1969.
+The Air Force announced the selection of McDonnell Douglas on 23 December 1969; like the Navy's VFX, the F-X skipped much of the prototype phase and jumped straight into full-scale development to save time and avoid potential program cancellation.
 The winning design resembled the twin-tailed F-14, but with fixed wings; both designs were based on configurations studied in wind-tunnel testing by NASA.

-The Eagle's initial versions were the F-15 single-seat variant and TF-15 twin-seat variant.
-(After the F-15C was first flown, the designations were changed to "F-15A" and "F-15B").
+Formally named the "Eagle" upon its introduction, the aircraft's initial versions were the F-15 single-seat variant and TF-15 twin-seat variant; after the F-15C was first flown, the designations were changed to "F-15A" and "F-15B".
 These versions would be powered by new Pratt & Whitney F100 engines to achieve a combat thrust-to-weight ratio in excess of 1:1.
-A proposed 25-mm Ford-Philco GAU-7 cannon with caseless ammunition suffered development problems.
-It was dropped in favor of the standard M61 Vulcan gun.
+A proposed 25-mm Ford-Philco GAU-7 cannon with caseless ammunition suffered development problems and was dropped in favor of the standard M61 Vulcan gun.
 The F-15 used conformal carriage of four Sparrow missiles like the Phantom.
-The fixed wing was put onto a flat, wide fuselage that also provided an effective lifting surface.
+The fixed wing was put onto a flat, wide fuselage that also provided an effective lifting body surface.
+The airframe was designed with a 4,000 hour service life, although this was later increased through testing and life extension modifications to 8,000 hours and some would fly beyond that.
 The first F-15A flight was made on 27 July 1972, with the first flight of the two-seat F-15B following in July 1973.

 The F-15 has a "look-down/shoot-down" radar that can distinguish low-flying moving targets from ground clutter.
 It would use computer technology with new controls and displays to lower pilot workload and require only one pilot to save weight.
 Unlike the F-14 or F-4, the F-15 has only a single canopy frame with clear vision forward.
 The USAF introduced the F-15 as "the first dedicated USAF air-superiority fighter since the North American F-86 Sabre".

 The F-15 was favored by customers such as the Israel and Japan air arms.
 Criticism from the fighter mafia that the F-15 was too large to be a dedicated dogfighter and too expensive to procure in large numbers, led to the Lightweight Fighter (LWF) program, which led to the USAF General Dynamics F-16 Fighting Falcon and the middle-weight Navy McDonnell Douglas F/A-18 Hornet.